Create a Website Account - Manage notification subscriptions, save form progress and more.

 The City provides analog (paper) plots for a fee as well as an interactive Internet site with the most frequently accessed mapping data.
 For specific information about fees, contact the GIS division at 325-676-6415.

 The City can generate map plots in sizes up to 3 feet by 4 feet for a fee.
 You can print your own maps using the online mapping portal.

-No appointment is necessary because clients are seen on a walk-in basis during immunization hours.
+Yes.
+We are requiring all Immunization Services to be scheduled appointments at this time.
+Please call 325-692-5600 to schedule your appointment.
 Immunization hours are Monday through Friday, 9 until 11:45 am and 1 until 4 pm.
 In addition, immunizations are also given until 6 pm on the 1st Tuesday of each month.
 Be sure to bring any shot records you have for your child when you come to the clinic.

 You may also contact the Health District at 325-692-5600 for information on the vaccination requirements for the areas you plan to visit.

 The Health District investigates communicable diseases and can be reached at 325-692-5600.
 Doctors, hospitals, and laboratories are required to report certain communicable diseases to the Health District.
 Reported diseases are investigated in order to minimize risks of transmitting the disease to others, and to determine appropriate public health interventions to reduce risks to the community.

 The health district accepts checks and cash only with the exception of online or in person kiosk ordering of birth and death records which accept debit and credit cards for a small fee.

 Confidential testing for HIV is available at the MERCY Health Care Center located at 1902 Shelton Street.
 Rapid HIV testing is available to patients that qualify medically.
 Testing and treatment for other sexually transmitted diseases are also offered for a small co-pay.

 Due to COVID, services may be interrupted, delayed or closed.
 Please call for the most up to date information.